deanmalmgren/flo/README.md

 them piece by piece after the entire workflow has been written the first time.

-This packages is deliberately intended to help users write small, but compact workflow prototypes using whatever tools they prefer (R, pandas, scipy, hadoop) but with the explicit goal of encouraging users to write small scripts that produce intermediate output.
+This package is deliberately intended to help users write small, but compact workflow prototypes using whatever tools they prefer (R, pandas, scipy, hadoop) but with the explicit goal of encouraging users to write small scripts that produce intermediate output.